Jaiaid/cisc620_project/README.txt

 we are only loading our database with taxi trip data from 2016.

+Prerequisite:
+* edit the password and user field in loader.py, by default it is using user="postgres", password="password"

 STEP 1: Make sure file paths in `cctables.sql` are accurate for each data file.

 	`yellow_tripdata_2016-01.csv`